docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 fi

-5. Generate client/container environment (see Environment Generation for details):
+The following will generate your Docker-related client/container environment for the default image (see Environment Generation for details):

 Environment Generation

-You'll create these files (and more) when running docker-finance gen, as seen below.
+You'll create these files (and more) when running client (host) command gen, as seen below.

 Client-side environment found, backup then generate new one?

-Generates the client (host) configuration file.
-See the Client (Host) Configuration File section for details.
+Generates the client (host) configuration file (see the Client (Host) Configuration File for details).

 • You can use the generated defaults but make sure your directory layout matches accordingly

-• To easily edit this configuration file after gen is complete, run docker-finance edit type=env
+• To easily edit this configuration file after gen is complete, run client (host) command edit type=env

-The container environment is a minimum requirement but here you'll have the option to continue generating or to backup a previous install.
+Although the container environment is a minimum requirement, here you'll have the option to continue generating or to backup a previous install.

 Will this profile be used for development and/or demonstration?